alexgaarciia/AIMathAnalysis/README.md

 E(g)$weight <- costMatrix[upper.tri(costMatrix, diag = TRUE)]
 shortestPath <- shortest_paths(g, from = 2, to = 4, output = "vpath")$vpath[[1]]
 ```

-### Important functions
+#### Outcomes and important functions
+With this example, we have had the opportunity to witness the strengths and capabilities of these platforms firsthand.

 Before ending this section, it would be worth mentioning key functions that made the code simpler and efficient:
 1. WeightedAdjacencyGraph: creates a graph from the given matrix, where non-zero elements represent the weights of edges between nodes.
 The position of a non-zero element in the matrix corresponds to the nodes it connects.
 For example, a non-zero element at the (i, j) position of the matrix would represent an edge with a certain weight between nodes i and j.
 2. FindShortestPath: The basic usage is FindShortestPath[graph, start, end], where graph is a graph object, and start and end are the nodes between which you want to find the shortest path.

 ## Prompting Wolfram Mathematica with ChatGPT
-One of our other objectives is finding how much we can do with text only.
+One of our other objectives is finding out how much we can do with text only.
 In order to do this, we would like to discover the correct manner of prompting Wolfram.
 We have seen before that this plugin is highly powerful, being able to solve an entire network problem itself.
 However, what if we could do it in fewer steps, just by correctly prompting it?

 ### Available resources
 First off, we would like to know if there are already some investigations/guides in this regard.
 We found out that there are no specific texts on the most efficient way of prompting Wolfram Mathematica with ChatGPT.
 However, there is an interesting introduction to using the plugin in the offical Wolfram webpage: [Plugin de Wolfram para ChatGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/).
-This link is from the official webpage of Wolfram.
-It provides an installation guide and some applications of it and, at the end of the page, there is a link about [using the Wolfram Plugin for ChatGPT](https://www.youtube.com/watch?v=EOQV9VakBgE&ab_channel=Wolfram), where several prompts are carried out.
+It provides an installation guide and some applications of it and, at the end of the page, there is a link about [using the Wolfram Plugin for ChatGPT](https://www.youtube.com/watch?v=EOQV9VakBgE&ab_channel=Wolfram), where several prompts are tested.

 **Note that the only resources that are close to talking about prompting the plugin are YouTube videos.**

 ## Experiments
-In order to _test how much we can do by simply giving text as input_, we provided some mathematical problems with varying difficulty, and therefore asked to translate the code to any other programming language such as R or Python (the "translated codes" can be found [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/mathexperiments.R) and [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/mathexperiments2.R)).
+In order to `test how much we can do by simply giving text as input`, we provided some mathematical problems with varying difficulty, and therefore asked to translate the code to any other programming language such as R or Python (the "translated codes" can be found [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/mathexperiments.R) and [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/mathexperiments2.R)).

-There will be two different sections of experiments.
-The very first one will be very specific about what we want to do, and the second one will try to show how much we can do without being very specific.
-For example, instead of asking ChatGPT to solve an integral in a range (specific instructions), we could ask to obtain the area and check if it knows that an integral must be computed (general instructions).
+There will be two different sections of experiments, each corresponding to a different version of ChatGPT (ChatGPT-3.5, ChatGPT-4).
+Inside each, there will be two subsections for two different types of prompting: `Zero-shot prompting` and `Zero-shot-CoT prompting`.
+For each one we will test their performance by being very specific about what we want to do and by not being specific about what we want to do (for example, instead of asking ChatGPT to solve an integral in a range (specific instructions), we could ask to obtain the area and check if it knows that an integral must be computed (general instructions)).
 With this, we are trying to solve two main questions: Does ChatGPT require background thinking?
 How much we can do without being very specific?

+## ChatGPT-3.5
+## ChatGPT-4 (Wolfram Mathematica plugin on)
+### Zero-shot prompting
-### Specific instructions.
+#### Specific instructions
-#### Level 1: Inventing and inverting a matrix.
+##### Level 1: Inventing and inverting a matrix.
 - Prompt:
 ```ruby
 ### I will provide you some mathematical problems to solve with Wolfram Mathematica and I want you to (1) return the code that you would use in Wolfram Mathematica and the output after passing that code to Wolfram Mathematica, and (2) an equivalent of that code into R ###